Robbie Earle: International career

-Media work
+Media and later work

 Since his retirement, Earle has moved into sports journalism.
 He has worked for Capital Radio, Radio 5 Live, BBC, ESPN, ITV, Sky Sports and OnDigital.
 Earle was a regular pundit on ITV's football coverage, as well as World Football Daily, and occasionally joins the team on ESPN PressPass.
 He has also written columns for the London Evening Standard and for the Stoke-on-Trent Evening Sentinel.

-In 2005, he took part in BBC's Strictly African Dancing as part of Africa Lives season; he scored 33 and won the competition.
-He also appeared in the 2007 edition of MasterChef.

 In June 2010, he had his £150,000 a year contract with ITV cancelled for giving away World Cup tickets for the Netherlands v Denmark match.
 Meant for family and friends, he passed them on to a friend who then sold them to Bavaria Brewery.
 The Brewery company orchestrated an ambush marketing event in breach of FIFA rules.
 The incident also led to him losing his role as an ambassador for England's 2018 World Cup bid.
 Earle described his actions as "naive" and insisted that he had "not profited in any way".
 It later emerged that ITV had given Earle 400 free tickets for the tournament, including 40 for the final itself.
 This allocation had a RRP of around £70,000.
 Not permitted to sell the tickets, Earle had freely given them out to friends and family, unaware that a 'close friend' would then sell a significant number on to the Dutch company.

 In March 2011, he became a broadcasting analyst at US Major League Soccer side Portland Timbers.
 In 2004, he was inducted into the Hall of Fame of Show Racism the Red Card.
-He has also appeared in television commercials promoting blood donation.

-In 2013, he became one of the lead studio analysts for NBC Sports' coverage of the Premier League and a co-commentator on their Match of the Day and Premier League Download programmes.
+Earle fronted a consortium bidding to take control of AFC Wimbledon in February 2026.